 - (2) If an inmate confined in an institution files a notice of appeal in the manner provided by Rule 4(d), the Clerk of the Superior Court must also note the date when the Clerk docketed the notice. - (3) The failure of the Clerk of the Superior Court to serve notice does not affect the validity of the appeal.
 That Clerk must transmit to the Clerk of the Court of Appeals the names of the parties to whom copies have been sent and the date of sending.
 Service is sufficient despite the death of a party or of the party's counsel. - (e) Payment of Fees.
-Upon filing a notice of appeal, the appellant must pay the Clerk of the Superior Court all required fees, unless granted a waiver of fees, costs, or security permitted to proceed without prepayment of fees and costs.
+Upon filing a notice of appeal, the appellant must pay the Clerk of the Superior Court all required fees, unless permitted to proceed without prepayment of fees and costs.
 See Rule 24.